andrekramer/lozenge/README.md

 mcp install dialectic_server.py

 Make sure you add aiohttp as a dependency (see claud_desktop_config.json for claud desktop)
-(add the install location as FILEPATH in support.py)
+(add the install location as FILEPATH in support.py or set as an env var in claud_desktop_config.json file)